Meet Andrew

 All about aprinke

-Since college in 2004, my handle has always been aprinke: first and middle initials + my last name.
+Since college in 2004, my handle has always been aprinke: first and middle initials + my last name (pronounced like "a-p-ring-key").
 Aprinke is part of my identity, and coincidentally, aprinke autocorrects to sprinkle :)

 Capitol Hill Studio